cockpit-project/cockpit/doc/urls.md

    are cached for as long as possible, and names *must* change when the contents of the file changes.

- * ```/cockpit/$xxxxxxxxxxxxxxx/path/to/file.ext``` are files which are
+ * ```/cockpit/$xxxxxxxxxxxxxxx/package/path/to/file.ext``` are files which
-   cached by packages for as long as possible.
-The checksum changes when any of the contents of the given package change.
-Only available after authentication and retrieving a resource2 listing.
+   are cached by packages for as long as possible.
+The checksum changes when any of the packages on a system change.
+Only available after authentication.

- * ```/cockpit/package/path/to/file.ext``` or ```/cockpit/package@host/path/to/file.ext```
-   are files from packages (on specific hosts, or local machine if no host specified) that are not cached.
+ * ```/cockpit/@host/package/path/to/file.ext``` are files from packages (on specific hosts) that are not cached.
 Only available after authentication.